Nadya Suleman shocked the world when she gave birth to eight babies at once.

 The state of California, however, was not impressed.

 Right after her children were born, Suleman hired the Killeen Furtney Group to handle her public relations.
-This firm quit representing her when they began receiving death threats almost immediately.
-While we can understand why some people would have a reason to be upset, threats of violence seem to be a bit of an overreaction.
+The firm quit representing her when they began receiving death threats almost immediately.

 Much of the outrage stemmed from the fact that Suleman had six children already.

 Many people who undergo risky IVF treatments have no children and are desperate for at least one child, but not Suleman.
-She already had a large number of children and added eight more in a single pregnancy.
+She already had a large family and suddenly had eight more as the result of a single pregnancy.
 People were up in arms about this decision.
-But it was her decision to make.
+But it was a decision both she and her physician decided was hers to make.

 "I don't get much sleep, about two or three hours a night," she told People magazine.
 "But I'm continuing to move forward with my life and trying to be the best mother I can be."